 - Lack of formulated plan or strategy towards character education

-MPCT Young Leaders will look to proactively support those primary schools across the United Kingdom who struggle to implement an effective character education curriculum; also providing opportunity for those schools wishing to add further value to bolster their pre-existing delivery.
+MPCT Young Leaders will look to proactively support those schools who struggle to implement an effective character education curriculum; also providing opportunity for those schools wishing to add further value to bolster their pre-existing delivery.

 Research suggests that schools that enable these opportunities help young people to explore and express their character, and build the skills they need for resilience, empathy, and employability.
 Furthermore, the wider impact on schools can be the improvement of educational attainment, attendance, and learner engagement.

 A literature review from the Education Endowment Foundation and Cabinet Office concluded the following benefits of character education;